 Choosing a counsellor who is right for you can be tricky.
 I hope I can provide helpful information to support you in making that decision.

-I work therapeutically with children, young people and adults - currently, I offer online video sessions.
+I work therapeutically with children, teenagers and adults - I offer online video sessions.

-I have been working with children and young people for nearly twenty years and have extensive experience of supporting a range of needs including those around social, emotional and behavioural difficulties and neurodivergence.
+I have been a teacher for twenty years, inclusive of primary and secondary school teaching, with a focus on additional support needs.
+Having worked with young people for two decades, in part as a school counsellor, I have extensive experience of supporting a range of needs including those around social, emotional and behavioural difficulties and neurodivergence.

 Whilst teaching, I thrived in my nurturing role, which prompted me to train as a counsellor.